-China and the United States have signed a package of agreements on energy efficiency projects in a move expected to deepen energy coopera-tion between the world's two largest reduce energy consumption per unit of GDP by 16 per cent from the 2010 level by 2015.
+China and the United States have signed a package of agreements on energy efficiency projects in a move expected to deepen energy coopera-tion between the world's two largest economies

 The deals include a programme to jointly train personnel specialising in energy efficiency management and one on a low-carbon eco-city in China.
 Another deal was also signed between General Electric (China) Co., Ltd. and a Shanghai-based new energy company for a distributed energy a programme to be piloted in a 20 km2 international tourism resort zone in Shanghai.